This is the 3rd step in the series about How to Write a Year-Long Bilingual Homeschool Plan.

 - Make it realistic for kids

-- Utilize different learning style for different learners
+- Utilize different learning styles for different learners

 - Easy to pick and choose themes for your own kids